KashaveniSruthi/artisan-ecommerce-platform/README.md

 ![About](handloom_ecommerce/src/assets/forever_about.png)

-You can access the demo user section by navigating to  (https://artisan-ecommerce-platform-frontend.vercel.app/)  and using the following credentials in profile section:
+You can access the demo user section by navigate to  (https://artisan-ecommerce-platform-frontend.vercel.app/)  and using the following credentials in profile section:

 ```plaintext
 Username: admin@forever.com